 NOW, THEREFORE, in consideration of and subject to the mutual covenants contained herein the Parties agree as follows:

-1.0 When used in this Agreement, with initial capitalization, the terms specified shall have the meanings indicated in the CAISO’s FERC-approved Generation Interconnection Procedures in CAISO Tariff Appendix DD “GIDAP” or the Master Definitions Supplement, Appendix A to the CAISO Tariff, as applicable.
+1.0 When used in this Agreement, with initial capitalization, the terms specified shall have the meanings indicated in the CAISO’s FERC-approved Generation Interconnection and Deliverability Allocation Procedures in CAISO Tariff Appendix DD “GIDAP” or the Master Definitions Supplement, Appendix A to the CAISO Tariff, as applicable.

 2.0 The Interconnection Customer elects and the CAISO shall conduct or cause to be performed Interconnection Studies, including any accelerated Interconnection Study, in accordance with the CAISO Tariff.